We have 9 guests and no members online

-Co-operatives Australia is the national body for State Co-operative Federations.
-It is an unincorporated body with membership by the State Co-operative Federations of New South Wales, Queensland, South Australia, Western Australia and Victoria.
+Until 9 August 2013 Co-operatives Australia was responsible for the site.
+Co-operatives Australia was the national body for State Co-operative Federations.
+It was an unincorporated body with membership by the State Co-operative Federations of New South Wales, Queensland, South Australia, Western Australia and Victoria.

 In 1993 a National Co-operatives Council was formed and in 1995 it was decided to establish the Co-operatives Council of Australia and in subsequent years the Council lobbied against and defeated legislation in the Australian Senate to remove a tax concession for co-operatives, supported the establishment of the Australian Centre for Co-operative Research and Development (ACCORD) in New South Wales and supported progress towards nationally consistent co-operaqtive legislation.